awisus/Refugee-Aid/README.md

 This is the Android frontend created by awisus for the upcoming platform done by tokix.
 We use the Google Maps platform to make accmommodations visible to the user.
-By clicking a mark on the map they get further information, most importantly anout required needs.
+By clicking a mark on the map he/she gets further information, most importantly about required needs.

 ## Usage
 These files make up an Android Studio project.
 Simply download and open in your IDE or check out from Version Control.